Greek Lemon Chicken Orzo

 Here is what you need

-Ingredients to make lemon orzo with chicken on a cutting board overhead view.
+Ingredients to make lemon chicken orzo

-• Butter— Adds richness while browning the chicken.
+• Butter — Adds richness while browning the chicken.
 The orzo toasts right after with the spring onions, soaking up all that flavor.

-• Spring onions— Fresh, mild, and aromatic.
+• Spring onions — Fresh, mild, and aromatic.
 They give the dish a gentle sweetness.

-• Orzo— My favorite shortcut pasta.
+• Orzo — My favorite shortcut pasta.
 Creamy, comforting, and perfect for one-pot cooking.
+Chicken stock — Vegetable stock works just as well.
+You can also use organic, palm-oil-free bouillon cubes diluted in hot water.

-• Fresh herbs like parsley or oregano— Optional, but highly recommended for freshness and a pop of color.
+• Fresh herbs like parsley or oregano — Optional, but highly recommended for freshness and a pop of color.

-• Extra-virgin olive oil, sea salt, freshly ground pepper and chili pepper flakes.
+• Extra-virgin olive oil, sea salt, freshly ground pepper, and chili pepper flakes.

 Pro Tip: Keep the Chicken Skins Crispy